-According to section II.8, fifth paragraph, there is an entitlement to withdraw an acceptance within five business days of the publication of a supplement.
-Naturally, this must be disclosed in the supplementary offer document.
+According to section II.8, fifth paragraph, there is an entitlement to withdraw an acceptance within at least five business days of the publication of a supplement.
+Naturally, this must be disclosed in the The supplementary offer document must provide information regarding the right of withdrawal and the applicable withdrawal period, at least five business days.